Discovering...

 Pass the rolled couscous through a fine-mesh sieve to separate out any grains that are too large or too small.
 The large grains go back into the gsaa for re-rolling, while the fine dust falls through.
 Repeat until all grains are uniform.

 Tip: Professional Moroccan cooks produce grains so uniform they look machine-made.
-Expect your first batch to be mixed.
+Your first batch will be mixed and that is completely fine.

 Place the rolled couscous into the top tier of a couscoussier (a two-part steamer called a kiskas).
 The broth simmers in the bottom pot while steam rises through the couscous.
 Do not cover the top.
 Steam until the couscous is hot throughout.